 One big goal in the CAR-T field is the development of an allogeneic CAR-T therapy.
 That is, sourcing T cells from a healthy donor so that they are ready to go when the patient needs them, as opposed to engineering each patient’s T cells individually.

 Celyad is also working on off-the-shelf CAR-T therapies.
-Preliminary results of its first study in humans seem so far promising, with no severe toxicity reported.
+Two of its allogeneic candidates are currently in phase I and preliminary results seem promising so far, with no severe toxicity reported.

-The technology would save precious time to patients, which currently have to wait for about two weeks while their cells are shipped to the manufacturing facilities, engineered, and returned.
+The off-the-shelf technology would save precious time for patients, who currently have to wait for about two weeks while their cells are shipped to the manufacturing facilities, engineered, and returned.
 But developing an off-the-shelf therapy is a “scientifically challenging avenue” according to Celyad’s co-founder Christian Homsy.

-While scientists figure out how to overcome technical challenges, the therapies also face challenges in term of regulations.
+As scientists try to understand how to overcome such technical challenges, the therapies also face challenges in terms of regulations.
 As a brand new type of therapy, CAR-T cells fall between several regulatory frameworks, which can widely vary from one country to another.